At 8 years old, I remember being a curious

 My first book got published soon after the birth of our son,

-and I felt grateful to live the exact life I had dreamed
+and I felt grateful about experiencing the exact life I had dreamed

-None of it would be easy.
-Much of it would seem impossible.
+None of it was easy.
+Much of it seemed impossible.

 But as Hunter and I moved forward, and I started writing our story,

-I could clearly see that ours is just one story, and if I could share our experience to help others through their own difficult plight, then good could come from what had happened to our family and Wesley’s life and death could serve an even greater purpose.
+I clearly saw that ours is just one story, and if I could share our experience and help others through their own difficult plight, then good could come from what had happened to our family and Wesley’s life and death could serve an even greater purpose.

-While writing Big Shoes, the idea for The DON’T WAIT Project® came to me at 5:30 a.m. just weeks before I finished the book.
-I had been thinking about a way to help people not wait to do the important things in life that bring joy, satisfaction and worth to each of us.
-I wanted it to be wide open, with no limitations.
+While writing Big Shoes:, the idea for The DON’T WAIT Project® came to me at 5:30am, just weeks before I finished the book.
+I had thought about a way to help people not wait to do the important things in life that bring joy, satisfaction and worth to each of us.
+I wanted the Project and idea to be wide open, with no limitations.
 I didn’t want it to just be about health, business, family, faith or any other one thing—it could be anything.
 We all have our own DON'T WAIT®.

 So far, the stories we are receiving from people who support the Project and

-are tell their own DON'T WAIT®experiences have been more than amazing.
+are telling their own DON'T WAIT®experiences are more than amazing.
+The stories

 can dream for ourselves.
 That is my hope for the Project: the ripple effect will

 impact people in ways that are hard to imagine.
-Like starting out wanting to be
+Just like starting out wanting to be

 a writer the same year I met Wesley, I could not have known it would lead me